pivotal/docs-tap/supply-chain/reference/api/component.hbs.md

 ### `spec.config`

-`spec.config` defines the configuration in a workload (`spec` of the workload) that is required for the component to operate
+`spec.config` defines the configuration in a workload (`spec` of the workload) that is required for the component to operate.

 `spec.config` is an array with three fields:

-* `path:` describes the path in the workload where this configuration is appended/merged.
+- `path:` describes the path in the workload where this configuration is appended/merged.
 It must start with `spec.`
-* `schema` and `required` define a property.
-See the [OpenAPI Structural Schema] Kubernetes docs for more details.
+- `schema` and `required` define a property.
+See the (Kubernetes)[https://kubernetes.io/docs/home/] documentation.

 #### Example